Mikej81/xcshowmap-extension/README.md

 4. **Load the Extension**
    - Click "Load unpacked" button
-   - Select the `xcshowmap-extension` folder from the cloned repository
+   - Select the `xcshowmap-extension` folder from the cloned repository / downloaded release.
    - The extension should now appear in your extensions list
+   - Be sure to enable "Pin to toolbar"

 5. **Verify Installation**
    - Look for "XC Service Flow Mapper" in your extensions